-Business challenges cited by companies on their diagnostic forms.
-Data shown is to 31 May 2022.
+3.3 Business challenges cited by companies on their diagnostic forms.
+As with the previous data, actuals are to the 31 May 2022, and thus further delivery is expected within Q6.

-- 2.10.
-Businesses completing a Diagnostic form are asked to give their reasons or business challenges / concerns for engaging with Growth Works with Coaching.
+3.3.1 Businesses completing a diagnostic form are asked to give their reasons or business challenges / concerns for engaging with Growth Works with Coaching.
 The table above lists the reasons and the number of recorded entries against each (where a company may record more than one reason).
-There are 4,283 in total, an increase of 282 entries in the month 1st to 31 May. - Green bars indicate people and talent challenges.
+There are 4,283 in total, an increase of 282 entries in the month 1st to 31st May 2022.

+- Green bars indicate people and talent challenges.
 These make up 26.1% of entries - Grey bars indicate operational and infrastructure efficiency and effectiveness challenges.
 These make up 21.8% of entries - Purple bars indicate growth specific challenges.
 These make up 32.5% of the entries - The brown bar indicates finance as a challenge.
 This makes up 15.2% of entries - Others (blue bar) make up 4.3% of entries.

-2.11.
-Business Challenges by District.
+3.4 Business Challenges by District.